seraphium/JTAppleCalender/README.md

     public func selectDate(date: NSDate)
 ```

+##### Properties

+* allowsMultipleSelection
+* animationsEnabled
+* bufferTop
+* bufferBottom
+* cellInset
+* direction
+* firstDayOfWeek
+* numberOfRowsPerMonth

-Other functions are coming.
+Other functions/properties are coming.
 This is a very active project.